Sales taxes in the United States: Nevada

 Nevada's state sales tax rate is 6.85%.
-Counties may impose additional rates via voter approval or through approval of the legislature; therefore, the applicable sales tax will vary by county from 6.85% to 8.375% in Clark County.
+Counties may impose additional rates via voter approval or legislative approval; therefore, the applicable sales tax will vary by county, ranging from 6.85% to 8.375% in Clark County.
 Clark County, which includes Las Vegas, has an additional rate of 1.525% – 0.5% for mass transit, 0.25% each for flood control and to fund the Southern Nevada Water Authority, 0.4% for the addition of police officers in the county, and 0.125% for educational programs.
 In Washoe County (which includes Reno), the total sales tax rate is 8.265%, due to county option rates for flood control, the ReTRAC train trench project, mass transit, and an additional county rate approved under the Local Government Tax Act of 1991.

 For travelers to Las Vegas, note that the lodging tax rate in unincorporated Clark County, which includes the Las Vegas Strip, ranges between 10.5% and 13.38%, depending on the distance of the hotel from the Las Vegas Convention Center and the proximity of the hotel to the Strip and Allegiant Stadium, the home stadium for the Las Vegas Raiders.
 In Las Vegas, the room tax rate is 13.38% for certain hotels near the Strip and 13% for all other hotels; however, in the city of Henderson, all rooms are taxed at a rate of 13%, regardless of location.

 New Hampshire

 No statewide sales tax exists in New Hampshire.
 However, a 1.5% transfer tax is levied on real estate sales.
-Taxable meals exclude food and beverages for consumption off premises, but catered and restaurant meals are taxable at the 9% rate.
+Taxable meals exclude food and beverages consumed off-premises, but catered and restaurant meals are taxable at the 9% rate.

 New Hampshire also imposes excise taxes on gasoline at $0.196 per gallon, cigarettes at $1.78 per pack, and beer at $0.30 per gallon.
 A tax on the consumption of electricity, at $0.00055 per kilowatt-hour, was repealed starting in 2019.